bucklerparry/larger-folk/README.md

+Clone the repository for whatever latest hottest changes i've pushed recently, check releases for the old beta and (eventually) big major releases with all-tested changes!

 To install, go to the user folder of your computer, and navigate to AppData>LocalLow>Freehold Games>CavesOfQud. drag the larger_folk folder from the zip into the Mods folder, if there's no "Mods" folder, create a folder called "Mods"